Derpidoo/microview_ir_debugger/README.md

 blaster, and its type and code displayed on the MicroView's OLED.
 To repeat the last command issued, just press the push-button!

+## NOTES/ERRATA

+* This code is fugly, and the fugliness is on me.
+This is GTD-quality code.
+* You can totally use this with regular Arduinos, just nuke the MicroView API calls
+* It'd be swell if you made available any remote codes you find with this tool.